 I love it when the modernity of black and white is tempered with natural, earthy elements like this wood decking (above).
 Joanna Gaines always incorporates life into her designs, whether that means bringing in greenery or adding vintage pieces which have lived a lot of life already and bring age and storied history to a space.

 This week I have been hanging out in Waco and Magnolia, and at the Silos, you’ll see black and white against the industrial backdrop of rusty giant silos.
-(By the way, these tables and chairs have been replaced with slightly different models, and I’ll share photos very soon when I return home and get organized.)

 On the open turf area outside of Magnolia market where families kick around soccer balls, and weary shoppers take a break, the area is lined with outdoor black and white stripe beanbag lounge chairs: